-Are you wondering what is a stove top or simmering potpourri?
+What is a stove top or simmering potpourri?

-This post contains some affiliate links for your convenience, read full disclosure policy.
+For your convenience, this post contains some affiliate links; read the full disclosure policy.

-Why boil a summer stove top potpourri?
+Why boil a stove top potpourri?

-Well, maybe you haven’t heard the Environmental Working Group rates the average room freshener at a D to F for significant hazards to health and the environment?
-This simple simmering potpourri recipe will fill your entire home with fresh summer scents without any health hazards!
+Well, maybe you haven’t heard the Environmental Working Group rates the average room freshener at a D to F for significant health and environmental hazards.
+Thankfully, this simple simmering potpourri recipe will fill your home with fresh summer scents without any health hazards!

 Citrus Summer Stove Top Potpourri Ingredients:

-4 cups water
+- 4 cups water

-2 tablespoons vanilla extract
+- 2 tablespoons vanilla extract

-3 rosemary sprigs
+- 3 rosemary sprigs